-- DRR implementation is cross-sectoral in nature and the impacts of poor development planning are usually manifested in effects on the country's natural resources and the population.
-These impacts may however, be further exacerbated by the realities of indirect drivers emanating from physical, social, economic, environmental and political factors.
-At present, considerations for disaster prevention, mitigation or preparedness are not formally and routinely integrated into the appraisal of projects or programmes, particularly those financed by public investments in for example infrastructure, health and education.
-This suggests that costs for rehabilitation post disaster, simply recurs as opposed to the development of climate resilient projects. - Findings of the 2011 Global Assessment Report for DRR (GAR, 2011) show that while great strides have been made in reducing loss of life, for at least weather related disasters, the reality remains that disaster-related socio-economic losses continue to rise.
-This is particularly so in developing countries where damage to housing and critical local infrastructure and public assets such bridges, schools and health facilities has risen sharply98.
-It is therefore apparent that the risk of losing wealth to natural disasters is beginning to outpace wealth creation, and as advocated, disaster risk reduction (DRR) must of need be incorporated in all sustainable development strategies99.
+• DRR implementation is cross-sectoral in nature and the impacts of poor development planning are usually manifested in effects on the country's natural resources and the population.
+These impacts may be further exacerbated by the realities of indirect drivers emanating from physical, social, economic, environmental and political factors.
+At present, considerations for disaster prevention, mitigation or preparedness are not formally and routinely integrated into the appraisal of projects or programmes, particularly those financed by public investments in; for example, infrastructure, health and education.
+This suggests that costs for rehabilitation post disaster, simply recurs as opposed to the country investing in climate resilient projects or programmes.

+Findings of the 2011 Global Assessment Report for DRR (GAR, 2011) show that while great strides have been made in reducing loss of life, for at least weather related disasters, the reality remains that disaster-related socio-economic losses continue to rise.
+This is particularly so in developing countries where damage to housing and critical local infrastructure and public assets such bridges, schools and health facilities has risen sharply.